 Osteria Del Teatro

 Osteria Del Teatro has held the title of “Miami Beach Best Italian Restaurant” time and time again.
-And with over 30 years in the business, everyone from celebrities to out-of-town guests have come to rate this classy spot.
+And with over 30 years in the business, everyone from locals to celebrities and out-of-town guests have come to rate this classy spot.
 The interior of the old Marlin hotel, where it’s located, is simply stunning.
-During lunch, the big windows provide plenty of sunlight and opportunity for people-watching.
-For dinner, you’ll find more of a dimly-lit date kind of vibe.
+The restaurant is only open for dinner.
+Guests can expect a dimly-lit date kind of vibe from the dinner service.

 The cuisine showcases the best of North Italian fare.
 Pasta is hand-made daily.
 So is the compelling complimentary bread.
 But what’s to come requires full attention and an empty stomach, so take it easy!